 How do you bet with skins on CSGO?

-When their quality and appearance improved, skin demand increased and their development began as the online currency.
+When their quality and appearance improved, skin demand increased and their development began as an online currency.
 Valve runs Steam on its OPI, and third-party non-affiliated websites have been created to permit players to buy inventive skins off Steam via PayPal and Bitcoin online payment devices.
 Developers have also allowed players to register on Steam accounts and to use their skins for certain activities on third-party platforms as a virtual currency-the best known to be gambling.

 Esports and Pots